 The island has also been identified by BirdLife International as an Important Bird Area because it supports the entire population of 29 bird species endemic to Queensland’s subtropical habitats, such as the gorgeous fairywren and superb parrot.

 It is also home to over 350 species of birds, including migratory wintering grounds for ducks and shorebirds.

-In fact some of the birds, animals and plants on Fraser Island are found nowhere else in the world and unique to this environment.
+In fact, some of the birds, animals and plants on Fraser Island are found nowhere else in the world and are unique to this environment.